mjchao/Sudoku-Solver/README.md

 and output a solution.

 #Process
 In this project, I first followed the AI Shack tutorial for extracting an undistorted puzzle from an arbitrary image.
 Next, I attempted to train a neural network for classifying images of digits.
 The MNIST dataset for handwritten digits didn't seem to work - perhaps the handwritten digits weren't similar enough to the print digits.
 I then wrote a separate program to generated the training and test data using all the fonts on my computer.
 As of right now, the program has difficulty dealing with slight distortions such as slightly-curled-up paper and recognizing digits written in a thin font.
+It can recognize all the digits in the puzzle shown above.